MicrosoftDocs/common-data-model-and-service/common-data-model/hied-accelerator.md

 ## Common Data Model extensions

-It contains extensions to Common Data Model to include concepts for higher education, including entity definitions and relationships:
+This accelerator contains extensions to Common Data Model to include concepts for higher education, including entity definitions and relationships:

 - A student portal where students can view courses and events, and see the history of courses and applications.
 - A business partner dashboard to provide information about organizations that are willing to engage with the university for events, hackathons, internships, scholarships, and grants.